juhojo/jigsaw_toxicity_classification/report.md

 | ReLU          | 0.89617 | .5             | .25     | 128         | 2           |
 | ReLU          | 0.90599 | .7             | .25     | 128         | 4           |

+Unlike originally intended, we did not use GRU network at all.
+This was due to the time limitations set to the project.

 ## Conclusions

 In retrospect, we could have tried splitting a chunk of the training data to be used as validation data to train the models.
 In addition to the need of manually adjusting the learning rate to counter overfitting, this approach would have saved us from futile submission attempts as the competition limited submissions per day to five.

 The decisions we made were good, and the results we gained were not awful, but it would have been nice to have had time to try `Adam` optimizer with different configuration parameters.
 In addition to this, exploring with a different optimizer would have been nice.
+Use of premade embedding, such as GloVe, which is an embedding of Wikipedia 2014 and Gigaword word libraries, could have made a large difference in contrast to our own embedding.
+This is because GloVe embedding is made so that the words take into consideration relations with each other and the other context.
+(Pennington J. et al. 2014)

 We also had some issues with computational resources, as we hit memory caps quite fast.
 We resolved this issue by adjusting the network structure and splitting the test data into chunks before feeding it to the network to obtain labels for the test data.

-Originally, we thought of using the `parent_id` attribute, but in the end we decided against it, due to time issues.
+Originally, we thought of using the `parent_id` attribute, but in the end we decided against it, due to pressure of time.
 Also, the data contained metadata from Civil Comments: such as `funny`, `sad`, `likes` and `dislikes`.
 These subtypes were not utilized in any way, but further research could benefit from these greatly.

 ## References